Misbah6317/hungrybot/README.md

 Now that you have started an order, you will be presented with a list of possible restaurants to choose from.
 The group can discuss which restaurant to pick, and the leader tells the bot by either saying the number corresponding to the restaurant, or the full name of the restaurant.

 ```
-Foodbot: sagnew is the leader, and has started a group order.
+foodbot: sagnew is the leader, and has started a group order.
 Wait while I find some cool nearby restaurants.

 foodbot: Tell me a restaurant to choose from: (0) Bangkok 2 Thai, (1) ABE Potluck Asian, (2) Little Basil, (3) Erawan, (4) Thai Palace, (5) East Pacific,  (say "more" to see more restaurants)

 sagnew: foodbot 2

-Alright lets order from Little Basil!
+foodbot: Alright lets order from Little Basil!
 They serve Thai, Vegetarian, and Fusion.
 Everyone enter the name of the item from the menu that you want. sagnew, tell me when you are done.
 Tell me "I'm out" if you want to cancel your order.
 ```

 You are now ordering from the restaurant of your choice!